 - prepare timely reports to the Board outlining relevant matters considered at a particular meeting together with the committee’s opinion and recommendations, and

-In accordance with its Terms of Reference, the Accounts and Audit Committee has responsibility for:
+In accordance with its charter, the Accounts and Audit Committee has responsibility for:

-- the adequacy and effectiveness of compliance monitoring, and
+- the adequacy and effectiveness of audit activities.

 The Accounts and Audit Committee must have at least three members who are also required to be members of the Board.
 The current members of this Committee are: